EduPuja/android-projectsHub/README.md

 # android-projectsHub
-Folder that can save my personal andorid projects
+This repository is used to save my personal projects from Andorid Studio.

+@author Eduard Pujadas
+I'm studding Development Apps with Andorid Studio